 2000 – 2006

-ADAM FLOWERS is currently a full-time member of the San Francisco Opera Chorus.
-Roles performed recently include the Chevalier des Grieux with Pocket Opera’s production of Massenet’s Manon in April of 2011.
+Other roles performed included the Chevalier des Grieux with Pocket Opera’s production of Massenet’s Manon in April of 2011.
 In December of 2010 he appeared as Lt.
 Worthing, a role he created, in the world premiere of Michael Taylor’s A Truce of Carols at Mission City Opera.
 July 2010 found him in Phoenix Hall in Osaka, Japan where he performed the role of Mario Cavaradossi in Puccini’s Tosca.
 He also performed the role of Edgardo in Donizetti’s Lucia di Lammermoor with North Bay Opera in Fairfield, California in March of 2010.

 In the 2007 – 2008 season, Mr. Flowers performed the roles of Camille (The Merry Widow) for West Bay Opera, Rodolfo (La bohème) for Opera Idaho, Tybalt (Roméo et Juliette) for Hawaii Opera Theater, and made his international debut as Alfredo (La traviata) in Tokyo, Japan.
 On the concert stage, Mr. Flowers was the tenor soloist in Beethoven’s Ninth Symphony with Symphony Parnassus in San Francisco and was a featured soloist in Opera Idaho’s Opera Under the Stars Concert.